 You can start with using an understandable naming convention.
 You named your resource group msftlearn-core-infrastructure-rg.
 You've given some indication of what it's used for (msftlearn), the types of resources contained within (core-infrastructure), and the type of resource it is (rg).
 This descriptive name gives us a better idea of what it is.
-If you had named it my-resource-group or rg1, you have no idea on a glance of what the usage may be.
+If you had named it my-resource-group or rg1, you'd have no idea on a glance of what the usage may be.
 In this case, you can deduce that there are probably core pieces of infrastructure contained within.
-If you created more virtual networks, storage accounts, or other resources the company may consider core infrastructure, you could also place them here to improve the organization of your company's resources.
+If you created more virtual networks, storage accounts, or other resources that the company might consider core infrastructure, you could also place them here to improve your company's resource organization.
 Naming conventions can vary widely between and even within companies, but some planning can help.

 You could organize them by environment (prod, qa, dev).
 In this case, all production resources are in one resource group, all test resources are in another resource group, and so on.

 You could organize them by department (marketing, finance, human resources).
 Marketing resources go in one resource group, finance in another resource group, and HR in a third resource group.

 You could even use a combination of these strategies and organize by environment and department.
 Put production finance resources in one resource group, dev finance resources in another, and the same for the marketing resources.

 There are a few factors that can play into the strategy you use to organize resources: authorization, resource lifecycle, and billing.